The iFi Audio xDSD is a bold new portable amp and DAC design by the English company and set to go head to head with the FiiO Q5. It is priced at $399.

 The smart addition is the little set of velcro strips that negate the need for rubber bands to stack the xDSD to a source.
 This is especially useful if your source is a touchscreen device such as a smartphone.
 It makes for a more refined stacking solution without those bands covering half the screen.

-Click on Page 2 for Functionality & Sound Impressions
+Click on Page 2 below for Functionality & Sound Impressions